-State Trustees management is responsible for ensuring that persons making a disclosure are protected from direct and indirect detrimental action, and maintaining a workplace culture that is supportive of disclosures of misconduct and improper conduct being made.
+State Trustees management is responsible for ensuring that people making disclosures are protected from direct and indirect detrimental action and maintaining a workplace culture that is supportive of disclosures of misconduct and improper conduct being made.

-State Trustees may — with the consent of the person making a disclosure — appoint a Welfare Manager to monitor the needs of the person making a disclosure, regardless of whether they are internal or external to the organisation, and to provide advice and support.
-The Welfare Manager may also be required to manage the needs of friends, family or associates of the discloser, as well as witnesses and other people involved in an investigation as appropriate.
-A Welfare Manager will only be required where a public interest disclosure proceeds to investigation.
+State Trustees may appoint a Welfare Manager to monitor the needs of the person making a disclosure, regardless of whether they are internal or external to the organisation, and to provide advice and support.
+The Welfare Manager may also be required to manage the needs of friends, family or associates of the person making the disclosure, as well as witnesses and other people involved in an investigation as appropriate.
+A Welfare Manager will only be appointed where a public interest disclosure proceeds to investigation.

 The Welfare Manager should be a person that:

 - In the event of a disclosure from a person within State Trustees, is close enough in the organisation to that person to be able to maintain supervision of their welfare needs.

 - Has sufficient authority within State Trustees to protect them and report any instances of detrimental action.